evantravers/dotfiles/README.md

 ## Home Manager

-You coulud use something like this to import my home-manager standalone.
+You could use something like this to import my home-manager standalone.

 ```nix
 { config, pkgs, ... }: {